-The purpose of the Council is to collect facts and statistics and make special studies of conditions financial the employment, pertaining to recreation, social adjustment, mental and physical health or other conditions affecting the welfare of the aging people in Ouachita Parish; to keep abreast of the latest developments in-these fields of activity Louisiana and the United States; throughout interpret its findings to the citizens of the parish; provide for a mutual exchange of ideas information on the parish and state level; to conduct public meetings to make recommendations for needed improvements and additional resources; to promote the welfare of aging people when requested to do so; to coordinate and monitor services of other local agencies serving the aging people of the parish; and to assist and cooperate with the Governor's Office of Elderly Affairs (GOEA) other departments of state and local serving the elderly; and make government to recommendations relevant to the planning and delivery of services to the elderly of the parish.
+The purpose of the Council is to collect facts and statistics and make special studies of conditions pertaining to the employment, financial status, recreation, social adjustment, mental and physical health or other conditions affecting the welfare of the aging people in Ouachita Parish; to keep abreast of the latest developments in these fields of activities throughout Louisiana and the United States; to interpret its findings to the citizens of the parish; to provide for a mutual exchange of ideas and information on the parish and state levels; to conduct public meetings to make recommendations for needed improvements and additional resources; to promote the welfare of aging people when requested to do so; to coordinate and monitor services of other local agencies serving the aging people of the parish; and to assist and cooperate with the Governor's Office of Elderly Affairs (GOEA) and other departments of state and local government serving the elderly; and to make recommendations relevant to the planning and delivery of services to the elderly of the parish.

-Specific services provided by the Council to the elderly residents of Ouachita Parish include providing congregate and home delivered meals, nutritional education, personal care, information and assistance, outreach, material aid, utility assistance, homemakers, recreation, legal assistance, health promotion, and transportation.
+Specific services provided by the Council to the elderly residents of Ouachita Parish include providing congregate and home-delivered meals, nutritional education, personal care, information and assistance, outreach, material aid, utility assistance, homemakers, recreation, legal assistance, health promotion, and transportation.